 - Identify human rights legal instruments that can be used in advocacy efforts to eliminate FGM/C

-- Learn from successful country-led initiatives and case studies about the critical programmatic elements that encourage abandonment of FGM/C
+- Use successful country-led initiatives and case studies to define the critical programmatic elements that encourage abandonment of FGM/C

 The course authors would like to thank the following reviewers for their contributions to the first version of this course, which was published in October 2008: Gannon Gillespie, TOSTAN; Sandra Jordan, USAID; and Laura Raney, formerly with Population Council.

-The course authors would like to especially thank and acknowledge Sandra Jordan, USAID, for her valuable assistance and insights into the updating of the course, and Charlotte Feldman Jacobs, PRB, for the updated statistics.
+The course authors would like to especially thank and acknowledge Itoro Inoyo, MPH, USAID; Joan Kraft, PHD, USAID; Laure Michaels, USAID for their valuable assistance and insights into the updating of the course and statistics in 2022.